 - Cases of abortion should be governed by the Medical Termination of Pregnancy Act 1971 only.

 Surrogacy in India and Indian surrogates became increasingly popular amongst intended parents in industrialised nations because of the relatively low costs and easy access offered by Indian surrogacy agencies.
-Clinics charged patients between $10,000 and $28,000 for the complete package, including fertilization, the surrogate’s fee, and delivery of the baby at a hospital.
+Clinics charged patients for the complete package, including fertilization, the surrogate’s fee, and delivery of the baby at a hospital.
 Including the costs of flight tickets, medical procedures and hotels, this represented roughly a third of the price of the procedure in the UK and a fifth of that in the US.
 Surrogate mothers received medical, nutritional and overall health care through surrogacy agreements.

 In 2005, the government approved the 2002 draft of the National Guidelines for the Accreditation, Supervision and Regulation of ART Clinics in India, in 2002.
 Before commercial surrogacy was banned in 2015, India was a popular destination for surrogacy.
 The economic scale of surrogacy in India is unknown, but study backed by the United Nations in July 2012 estimated the business at more than $400 million a year, with over 3,000 fertility clinics across India.